 These mother runners see it as an opportunity.
 “The treadmill is a tool to help me achieve my goals,” says mother runner Kristen, who is aiming for a Boston Marathon qualifying time.
 “Change in my perspective has done wonders for my workouts.”

-Treadmill running is a way to keep taking care of yourself, get those endorphins flowing, and get ready to hit the roads should you have the chance.
+Treadmill running is a way to keep taking care of yourself, get those endorphins flowing, and can get you ready to hit the roads when you have the chance.